bmcage/skills4smartex/level02/construction.md

 #### Creating the push button
 Now create the push button according to the principle given above.
 Place the corn cushion over the conductive fabric.
 On the underside of the top layer you place conductive fabric so that after sewing it is just above the hole in the corn cushion.

-Next, link the conductive fabric on the underside of the top layer to the circuit layer on the back layer to close the circuit.
+Next, link the conductive fabric on the underside of the top layer to the circuit layer on the backing layer to close the circuit.

 ![L03 push button](L03_step05.jpg)